AngieMurphy/AngieMurphy.github.io/_posts/2016-9-11-OOP: Week Three.md

 My overall experience in the class this week was positive, despite the stress I had outside of it.
 At times, the pacing can be a bit quick in terms of going over new topics and answering the quiz questions, but at the same time, it is much easier to follow if you've done the related reading.

 ## Tip of the Week
 So, this isn't a tip for development exactly, but there a few events coming up I'd like fellow game developers and aspiring game developers to know about!
-For those interested in VR is the September VR Austin Event sponsored by Oculus!
+For those interested in VR there is the September VR Austin Event sponsored by Oculus!

 [VR Austin](https://www.facebook.com/events/278236499222639/)